WFUCSCCho/starter-project1-phy320620-fall2024-part2/README.md

 I strongly recommend that you periodically “baby-sit” your MD simulation until it is finished.
 Note: This should take at least 24 hours, but no longer than two days.
 Wait patiently until your simulations are finished.
 If something seems wrong, contact me.

-14. When your MD simulation is finished, you can visualize it using VMD and even save it as a video.
+14. When your MD simulation is finished, you can visualize it using VMD and even save it as a video: [Trajectories and Movie Making](https://www.ks.uiuc.edu/Training/Tutorials/vmd/tutorial-html/node3.html)

 __Turn in the movie on Canvas.
 Feel free to use any artistic license you please.__